patrickmmartin/errorcodeNX/article.md

 usability for debugging.
 This approach will allow both C and C++ libraries to become first class citizens in a design where error handling need never be left to chance or assumption.

+Please note that it is implementation defined whether identical string literals use identical or different addresses [c++ std lex.string para 13].
+In fact, constant folding where one string literal becomes the data for many identical declarations of string literals in code occurs in many current compilers.
+Hence it is key to use char arrays where this does not happen.

 Recommendations
 ====